mpapierski/render/README.md

 #### Scope

-A scope means the current "evaluation scope".
-Expression evaluted by the generators are evaluted with the current value returned from it.
+A scope simply means the "evaluation scope".
+Values returned from the evaluated generators are pushed on top of the scope instances stack, and they are removed from the top after generator expression.

 	std::list<row> rows;
 	each(container, get(&row::id));